-We would like to engage partners in developing a set of standards for implementers who design and set up CICs, validators of impact data, as well as beneficiary communities receiving Sarafu reserves.
+We would like to engage partners in developing a set of standards for implementers who design and set up CICs, validators of impact data, as well as beneficiary communities receiving Sarafu or other CIC reserves.
 These standards will be published and updated yearly, and used to direct donor contributions toward enhancing existing CICs and seeding new ones.
-The standard body will consist of the board of Grassroots Economics Foundation as well as voluntary holders of 5% or more of the Sarafu tokens in existence and their representatives.
-Groups of Sarafu holders may form into clusters of 5% or more for eligibility as a group or organizational Standard Board member.